 Around four months before you reach State Pension age, you should automatically receive a letter from the Department for Work and Pensions (DWP).
 This will provide details on what to do to start claiming.
 If you do not receive the letter, you should contact the State Pension phone claim line.
 You can claim your pension even if you decide to keep working.
 However, you can also deter your pension while you work which will increase the amount you receive.

 You should check your tax codes if you are still working to ensure that any taxable state benefits (such as State Pension) are included.
 You need to let HRMC know if there are any significant changes.
 These would include deferring a pension or taking up part-time work.
 There is detailed information on taxaid.org.uk on tax for those approaching pension age.

 5. Check your State Benefit Entitlement

 Depending on your circumstances you may be entitled to state benefits such as Winter Fuel payment and council tax benefits.
 These can make a big difference to your retirement fund so make sure you are aware of what you are entitled to.
-For more information on benefits outside of your pension, read our previous post on financial entitlements.

 1. Define your Retirement Goals